 1. Using Rice Only

-To make this type, you don’t need any supplementary ingredient.
-Just transfer your plain or mixed rice to the pot, and let the rice itself to crisp.
+To make this type, you don’t need any supplementary ingredients.
+Just transfer your plain or mixed rice to the pot, and let the rice itself crisp.

 - For a better flavor and color of tahdig, you can add some liquid saffron to the sizzling oil at the bottom of the pot, and then transfer the prepared rice.